diffix/reference/docs/distinct pre-processing.md

 | [email[Cristian]; first_name[Felix]]            | Lemon     |
 | [email[Cristian]; first_name[Felix]]            | Orange    |

-we process this table by AID type, i.e. `email` and `first_name`, separately.
+We process this table by AID type, i.e. `email` and `first_name`, separately.

 #### Processing for email

-Split into individual contributions we end up with:
+After splitting the per-AID contributions into individual contributions, we end up with:

 | AID       | Value     |
 | --------- | --------- |